kylenyh/knyh.github.io/README.md

 ### Physics
 * Principles of quantum physics
-* Quantum superposition
+* Quantum superposition of interacting quantum particles
-* Quantum entanglement
+* Quantum entanglement of interacting quantum particles
-* Quantum many-body systems
+* Quantum many-body systems of interacting quantum particles
-* Quantum many-body states
+* Quantum many-body states of interacting quantum particles
-* Quantum equillibrium dynamics
+* Quantum equillibrium dynamics of quantum systems and states
-* Quantum non-equillibrium dynamics
+* Quantum non-equillibrium dynamics of quantum systems and states
-* Quantum state representations
+* Quantum state representations of quantum systems and vectors
-* Quantum state transformations
+* Quantum state transformations of quantum systems and vectors
-* Quantum electrodynamics
+* Quantum electrodynamics of quantum electric charges and fields
-* Quantum flux parametron
+* Quantum flux parametron of Josephson circuits
-* Quantum hall effect
+* Quantum hall effect of 2-D electron systems
-* Quantum supersymmetry
+* Quantum supersymmetry of elementary particles
-* Quantum harmonic oscillator
+* Quantum harmonic oscillator of simple harmonic motion
-* Quantum field theory
+* Quantum field theory of quantum fields
-* Quantum matrix theory
+* Quantum matrix theory of quantum matrices
-* Quantum theory of matter
+* Quantum theory of matter in quantum states and systems
-* Quantum optics
 * Principles of plasma physics
-* Plasma approximation
+* Plasma approximation as a state of matter
-* Plasma ionization degree
+* Plasma ionization degree as a state of matter
-* Plasma density degree
+* Plasma density degree as a state of matter
-* Plasma temperature
+* Plasma temperature as a state of matter
-* Plasma potential
+* Plasma potential as a state of matter
-* Plasma magnetization
+* Plasma magnetization as a state of matter
-* Plasma modelling
+* Plasma modelling as a state of matter
 * Principles of fluid physics
 * Newtonian equations of fluids
 * Non-Newtonian equations of fluids